FabianGoessling/DjangoAndFriends/README.md

 #### datatables.net
 #### Database Visualization
 #### Database signals
-Extends the User model with a Profile and auto-generates Profile Instances on each save of a new User instance.
+Django signals allow to execute specific actions on model.save() and other methods.
+The example case is given in the home app, which extends the User model with a Profile and auto-generates Profile instances on each save of a new User instance.
 #### Django Messaging Framework
 #### Prefect Integration
 #### Celery Integration